 Whole Cities Foundation, in partnership with the Resident Association of Greater Englewood (R.A.G.E.), awarded grants to six community-led, fresh, healthy food access projects.
 For the first time, Englewood residents had a real say and a central role in the grant-making process in their own neighborhood.

 Fresh at the Avenue, once a monthly a pop-up produce stand, is now serving up fresh fruits and vegetables in the neighborhood every Saturday morning.
-See how this Baltimore resident association collaborated with Whole Foods Market and Whole Cities Foundation to increase healthy food choices in their community.
+See how this Baltimore resident association collaborated with Whole Foods Market and Whole Cities Foundation to increase healthy food choices in the community.

 Malik Yakini, Executive Director of the Detroit Black Community Food Security Network, visits Whole Foods Market Global Headquarters in Austin as part of the BIG Ideas speaker series.
 Watch his engaging and inspiring talk about racism, social equity, and food justice.